Resources

 The answer may surprise you!
 Starting salaries for legal professionals can vary widely.

-- Salary Distribution Curve for new law school graduates – depicts the bimodal distribution of starting salaries for recent law school graduates
+- Salary Distribution Curve for new law school graduates – Depicts the bimodal distribution of starting salaries for recent law school graduates

-- Starting Salaries for Law School Graduates – provides detailed description of the range of starting salaries for recent law school graduates
+- Starting Salaries for Law School Graduates – Provides detailed description of the range of starting salaries for recent law school graduates

-- Employment-related questions to ask when considering a law school – factors to consider when determining how a law school could prepare you for entry into a competitive legal job market
+- Employment-related questions to ask when considering a law school – Factors to consider when determining how a law school could prepare you for entry into a competitive legal job market

-Research Law Schools
+Researching Law Schools

 What do you study in law school?